Garlic is cultivated and widely used in almost every culture in the world for its myriad medicinal values.

 Raw garlic is not easy to eat, it needs getting used to.
 But understanding all the good things it does, try to include them in your daily diet.
 Sneak one or two cloves or garlic into the juicer when you juice your favorite juice recipe.

 Garlic is a very potent medicinal herb.
-Take no more than three cloves a day (especially if taken raw).
-One or two cloves daily is sufficient for you to enjoy all the health benefits it has to offer.
+One or two raw cloves daily is sufficient for you to enjoy all the health benefits it has to offer.
+A little more when cooked is fine.

-As garlic has a blood-thinning effect, do not take it with other anti-coagulant drugs.
+Garlic has a blood-thinning effect, therefore, do not take it with other anti-coagulant drugs.
 Avoid taking large quantities of garlic.
-Though rare, high doses of garlic can trigger some health problems in some people—causing anemia, weight loss, excessive gas, diarrhea or asthma.
+Though rare, high doses of garlic may trigger some health problems for some individuals—causing anemia, weight loss, excessive gas, diarrhea or asthma.